 Command Pattern and how it can be used to implement undo/redo functions on the canvas.

-Whispers Singapore is an anonymous space for you to safely and freely express yourself, a space for
+Whispers Singapore was an anonymous space where people could safely and freely express themselves without fear of judgement.

 I handled both the frontend engineering and UX design.